I teach what I need.

 And the holidays are coming!

-The holiday season is very likely to be different from our traditional holiday celebrations as we contend with the restrictions of the enduring pandemic and an election outcome that may be different than what you voted for.
-If, like me, you are already feeling a bit edgy, it’s imperative to lean on your mindfulness practice more than ever.
+Hopefully, this holiday season will allow for more gatherings than last year and yet we continue to contend with the stress of the ongoing pandemic and all its ripples.
+If like me, you have been feeling a bit edgy, it’s imperative to lean on your mindfulness practice to create resilience.
 I have been a long-time mindful and intuitive eater, and at times like this, I need a little extra support to eat in a way that honors my body, my health, and my happiness.

 Mindful, intuitive eaters don’t eat mindfully all of the time.